AJC POLICY: IRAN

 As it pursues negotiations aimed at returning Iran to compliance with the time-limited constraints imposed on its nuclear program in the 2015 Joint Comprehensive Plan of Action (JCPOA), while maintaining leverage to lengthen, strengthen, and broaden that agreement, America should coordinate closely with our strategic partners in Europe, the Gulf, and the Levant to prepare the imposition of punishing costs for every one of the regime’s acts of provocation and, in so doing, decisively restore stability and America’s deterrent power in the region.
 Iran must submit to a truly comprehensive agreement, or set of agreements, that will address the full range of the regime’s malign activities, both nuclear and conventional.
 If diplomacy fails, America and its allies ought to be prepared for other scenarios and demonstrate the will and the capacity to act should Iran continue its nuclear escalation and aggression in the Arabian Gulf and the Strait of Hormuz.

 The JCPOA and Iran's Nuclear Ambitions

-This policy paper is meant to be a resource for candidates.
-It is one of several that outlines AJC standpoints and policies on issues of core concern to our organization and our community.
+This policy paper is meant to be a resource for candidates and elected officials.
+It is one of several that outlines American Jewish Committee (AJC) standpoints and policies on issues of core concern to our organization and our community.
+Download the PDF

-For more information, please be in touch with Julie Rayman, AJC Deputy Director of Policy and Diplomatic Affairs, at email@example.com or 202-776-5430.
+For more information, please be in touch with Julie Rayman, AJC Senior Director of Policy and Diplomatic Affairs, at email@example.com or 202-776-5430.